depicted-candela/stateless-mind/README.md

       - *The Data Warehouse Toolkit*: Chapter 1: Fact Tables and Dimensions Joined in a Star Schema
       - *Analytics Engineering with SQL and dbt*: Chapter 2: Modeling with the Star Schema
       - *Fundamentals of Data Engineering*: Chapter 8: Queries, Modeling, and Transformation (Techniques for Modeling Batch Analytical Data)
+      - **Fundamentals of Data Engineering (Reis & Housley)**: Chapter 8: "Queries, Modeling, and Transformation", section on "Techniques for Modeling Batch Analytical Data".
     - **Technologies/Programming**: SQL (PostgreSQL), dbt
     - **Training Application**: Implement a star schema in PostgreSQL with dbt.
 - **2.1.2 Slowly Changing Dimensions**